leonbohmann/fracture-suite/README.md

    1. Now with minimal fuzziness, run the splinter detection again
 8. Create splinters from resulting contour list

+A couple of outputs are saved to a directory next to the input image.
+These are:

+- Contour plot of recognized splinters (you have to zoom in, contour thickness is 1px)
+- Filled plot of splinters
+- Figures
+  - Splinter size distribution
+  - Splinter relative share distribution
+  - Voronoi overview
+  - Fracture Intensity overlay

 ## Installation

 ```bat